Leadership & Staff

 Adelaide’s interest in racial equity began while earning her B.A. in Educational Studies and Sociology from Colgate University.
 She went on to earn a M.A. in Organizational Psychology and a M.Ed. in Counseling Psychology, where she studied racial identity development and group dynamics.
 She has spent most of her professional life as an entrepreneur, community builder and advocate.
 She was co-founder of In Good Company Workplaces, a first of its kind co-working space for women entrepreneurs in Manhattan, which opened in 2007.
 In Good Company has served thousands of women entrepreneurs and has helped shape the shared workspace industry of today.
 Adelaide is also the author of The Big Enough Company: Creating a Business that Works for You, in which she explores the relationship between size and success, using the examples of 100 women entrepreneurs to demonstrate that when it comes to satisfaction no one size fits all.

-Adelaide is an active parent in her school district, a proud supporter of many civic organizations, and is honored to currently sit on the board directors at Forward Through Ferguson and as an advisory board member of Progress Women.
+Adelaide is an active parent in her school district, a proud supporter of many civic organizations, and is honored to currently sit on the board directors at Forward Through Ferguson and serve as a board member for Progress Women.

 Adelaide spends much of her time building relationships, community, and opportunity both within the We Stories community and across our external partnerships.
 She loves to play in the space where big ideas and everyday people meet.
 Adelaide leads our work with schools, oversees the implementation of our Family Learning Program and leads our alumni community building efforts.